gcanti/monocle-ts/README.md

 <B>(ab: Traversal<A, B>): Traversal<S, B>
 ```

-compose a Traversal with a Traversal
+compose a Traversal with another Traversal

 ### composeFold